 The Centers for Disease Control and Prevention (CDC) and the American College Health Association recommend compliance with the following vaccines standards.
 North Carolina State Law and Wake Forest University policy require certification in accordance with the following.

-Tetanus/Diphtheria/Pertussis Students must document three doses of a combined tetanus diphtheria vaccine (DTaP, Td, or Tdap) of which one must be within ten years of enrollment and one of which must have been Tdap after May 2005.
+1. Tetanus/Diphtheria/Pertussis.
+Students must document three doses of a combined tetanus diphtheria vaccine (DTaP, Td, or Tdap) of which one must be a Tdap after May 2005.

-Rubeola (Measles).
-Students must document two doses of live virus measles vaccine given at least 30 days apart, on or after their first birthday unless (a) they have a physician’s certificate which states that they have had measles prior to January 1, 1994, (b) they were born prior to 1/1/57, or (c) they have documentation of a titer indicating they are immune.
+2. Rubeola (Measles).
+Students must document two doses of live virus measles vaccine given at least 30 days apart, on or after their first birthday unless (a) they were born prior to January 1, 1957 or (b) they have documentation of a titer indicating they are immune.

-Mumps Students must document two doses of live virus mumps vaccine given at least 30 days apart, on or after their first birthday unless (a) they were born before 1/1/57 or (b) they have documentation of a titer indicating they are immune.
+4. Mumps.
+Students must document two doses of live virus mumps vaccine given at least 30 days apart, on or after their first birthday unless (a) they were born before January 1, 1957 or (b) they have documentation of a titer indicating they are immune.
 History of the disease is not acceptable.

-Tuberculin skin test is required within twelve months of the University registration date for (a) students who may have been exposed to tuberculosis or has signs or symptoms of active tuberculosis disease or (b) students whose home country is other than United States, Australia, New Zealand, Canada, Western Europe or Japan.
-If the student is known to be tuberculin-positive or if this test is positive, attach the chest x-ray results and record of treatment.
+7. Tuberculosis test (PPD or TB blood test).
+Is required within 12 months of the University registration date for (a) students who may have been exposed to tuberculosis or has signs or symptoms of active tuberculosis disease or (b) students who have lived more than 30 days in a country other than those designated as low risk for tuberculosis by Centers for Disease Control (CDC).
+If the student’s tuberculosis test is positive chest x-ray results and record of treatment must be documented.

-Quadrivalent Human Papillomavirus Vaccine – A three-dose series.
+3. Human Papillomavirus Vaccine (HPV/Gardasil) – A three-dose series.

 Immunizations required under North Carolina law must be documented within thirty days following registration.
 After that time, students with incomplete documentation of immunizations will not be permitted to attend classes.
 Please note that some series require several months for completion.